-The Review covers a range of issues that will be of interest to all New Zealanders, including:
+The Review covered a range of issues of interest to all New Zealanders, including:

 - voting age